MeghanaRao18/MeterReadingLookup/README.md

   - FlowFile_Details:  Template to display all the contents of single or multiple files in a tabular form.
 This includes even Search Operation
   - Upload File : Browse the file from local path and upload to the application to be parsed and stored into Database
   - Upload status: Displays the status of the upload operation

+Instruction To Setup

+    1. Transfer the Tarball to the Deployment Server
+    2. Extract the Tarball to any location: tar -xzvf MeterReadingLookup.tar.gz
+    3. Navigate to the extracted project directory and activate the virtual environment: source /path/to/your/venv/bin/activate/OE_env
+    4. Install Dependencies: pip  install -r requirements.txt
+    5. Set Up the Database:
+        - The database used for this project is PostgreSQL and the dump of the same is present in the project folder .. /MeterReadingLookup/dump_file.sql
+        - If PostgreSQL is installed, create a new database using the below command createdb -U postgres your_database_name
+        -	Use the psql command-line tool.Replace your_database_name with the name database used in the project <mydatabase> and dump_file.sql with the <dump_file.sql> of the shared              database dump: psql -U postgres -d your_database_name -f dump_file.sql
+        - Update Django Settings: Update your Django project's settings (settings.py) to point to the newly created PostgreSQL database.
+    6. Run DB Migration
+          python manage.py migrate

 To Run the App:
     App name : lookup

     Step 1:  To pass the file as command line to management command and store in database.
 This framework can take single or multiple files to be parsed. python manage.py parse_file <file1, file2, file3 >
             Example :   python3 manage.py parse_file ../myproject/MeterReadingLookup/MeterReadingLookup/files/D0010_Sample1.txt,